kevinzhuang01/srp_2025/_profiles/megdaliabromhal.md

   and efficient vision algorithms that can be deployed in dynamic, real-world conditions."
 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Computer Science
+motivation: "Iâ\x80\x99m drawn to this opportunity because it offers a chance to deepen my knowledge in AI and robotics â\x80\x94 fields Iâ\x80\x99m passionate about and actively working in.
+I see this program as a powerful step toward my mission of using technology to help people.
+The chance to be mentored in new and exciting fields of AI is incredibly meaningful to me, and Iâ\x80\x99m eager to learn as much as I can and apply it to new inventions and ideas.
+Iâ\x80\x99m especially excited about connecting what I learn through this experience to my own research as I continue my Ph.D. journey."
 image: "/assets/images/pictures/megdalia_bromhal.jpg"
 ---